-Consideration to the local environment In the International Justice Center, a greenway is provided on the west side of the premises so that the center blends with the scenery of the Musashino District surrounded by greenery and Showa Kinen Park.
-In the process of making this design, workshops were held to hear the opinions of local residents.
-Green road blending into the local landscape International Cooperation As the only organization well-versed in design and construction of correctional facilities, the Division carries out initiatives for international cooperation in the development of correctional facilities.
+Green road blending into the local landscape International Cooperation We manage international cooperation in the field of the correctional facilities as the only organization in Japan which deals with design and construction of the correctional facilities.
 Asian Conference of Correctional Facilities, Architects, and Planners (ACCFA) ACCFA allows participants to present and discuss issues faced by each country to share the latest information on correctional architecture.
 As a coordinator, Japan has taken a leadership role in the management of the ACCFA.
 The eighth conference was held in Japan with the participation of four organizations and 13 countries.
 The next one will be held in Thailand.

-The 8th ACCFA 2019 Technical cooperation with the Kingdom of Thailand The Division participated in the grants-in-aid project for constructing the Sirindhorn Vocational Training School led by the Japanese government, from the initial stages of field survey and basic design, and thus made a great contribution to the construction of this school.
+The 8th ACCFA 2019 (Japan) Technical cooperation with the Kingdom of Thailand The Division participated in the grants-in-aid project for constructing the Sirindhorn Vocational Training School led by the Japanese government, from the initial stages of field survey and basic design, and thus made a great contribution to the construction of this school.
 The Division also dispatched personnel to Thailand as JICA experts, and provided advice on the construction of correctional facilities, such as juvenile training schools and prisons, nation-wide.

+Sirindhorn Vocational Training School

+Our Training Programs

-Various Training Engineers belong to the Facilities Division as technical and engineering officials.
-In order to improve the technical skills of Division personnel, a substantial system is in place to support learning about the construction of correctional and public facilities where its staff participate in training inside and outside of the Facilities Division.
-Entering the ministry - 2nd year: First year development 2nd year - 5th year: Practical training for young staff (internal training), short-term external training (Japan Construction Training Center, etc.) 6th year - 10th year: Long-term external training (College of Land, Infrastructure, Transport and Tourism, etc.)
+Facilities Division holds many engineers as technical and engineering officials.
+In order to improve the technical skills of the Division personnel, we prepare abundant opportunities to participate in internal training and external training to support elevate the standard and knowledge about the construction of correctional and public facilities.

+2nd year : Introduction training

+2nd - 5th year : Practical training for junior staff (internal training), short-term external training (Japan Construction

+Training Center etc.)

+6th - 10th year: Long-term external training (College of Land, Infrastructure, Transport and Tourism etc.)

 Official mascot character

-Name: SHISETSU KAME
+Name : SHISETSU KAME

-Title:

-Public Relations (Facilities Division official character) Habitat:
+• Title : Public Relations (Facilities Division official character)

-Facilities Division, Minister's Secretariat, Ministry of Justice (16th floor, Building A, Central Common Government Building No. 6)
+• Habitat : Facilities Division, Minister's Secretariat, Ministry of Justice (16th floor, Building A, Central Government Building No. 6)